 Alright!
-You have got a PID but you don’t know which process it belongs to.
+You have a PID but don’t know which process it belongs to.
 You can use the ps command to find the process information from its PID in this way:

-You can use more than one PIDs by separating them with comma:
+You can use more than one PID by separating them with a comma:

 As I said earlier, ps is a complicated and extensive command.
 These were some of the most common ps command examples you’ll need most of the time.
 If you want more, you can always refer to its man page.

-If you have some other useful example of ps command that you use regularly, why not share it with rest of us in the comment section?
+If you have some other useful example of the ps command that you use regularly, why not share it with the rest of us in the comment section?